Suppressing decoherence in quantum state transfer with unitary operations: Abstract

 \section{Abstract}

-Quantum computers have a potential to overcome devices based on classical principles in various practically relevant problems, yet the power of the existing generation of quantum processors is not enough to demonstrate this experimentally.
-Currently available quantum devices have serious limitations, including limited numbers of qubits and noise processes that limit circuit depth caused by effects of decoherence.
+Decoherence is the fundamental obstacle limiting the performance of quantum information processing devices.
+The problem of transmitting a quantum state (known or unknown) from one place to another is of great interest in this context.
 In this work, by following the recent theoretical proposal [Opt.
-Eng. {\bf 59}, 061625 (2020)] we study an application of quantum state-dependent pre- and post-processing unitary operations for protecting the given (multi-qubit) quantum state against the effect of identical single-qubit channels acting of each qubit.
-We demonstrate the increase in the fidelity of the output quantum state both in a quantum emulation experiment, where all unitaries are perfect, and in a real experiment with a cloud-accessible quantum processor, where protecting unitaries themselves are affected by the noise.
-We expect the considered approach can be useful for improving fidelity of quantum states during realization of quantum algorithms and quantum communication protocols.
+Eng. {\bf 59}, 061625 (2020)] we study an application of quantum state-dependent pre- and post-processing unitary operations for protecting the given (multi-qubit) quantum state against the effect of decoherence acting on all qubits.
+We observe the increase in the fidelity of the output quantum state both in a quantum emulation experiment, where all protecting unitaries are perfect, and in a real experiment with a cloud-accessible quantum processor, where protecting unitaries themselves are affected by the noise.
+We expect the considered approach can be useful for analyzing capabilities of quantum information processing devices in transmitting known quantum states.
+We also demonstrate an applicability of the developed approach for suppressing decoherence in the process of distributing a two-qubit state over remote physical qubits of a quantum processor.